cis-ds/course-site/content/notes/topic-modeling.markdown

 The [`LDAvis`](https://github.com/cpsievert/LDAvis) allows you to interactively visualize an LDA topic model.
 The major graphical elements include:

-1. Default topic circles - $K$ circles, one for each topic, whose areas are set to be proportional to the proportions of the topics across the $N$ total tokens in the corpus.
+1. Default topic circles - `\(K\)` circles, one for each topic, whose areas are set to be proportional to the proportions of the topics across the `\(N\)` total tokens in the corpus.
 1. Red bars - represent the estimated number of times a given term was generated by a given topic.
 1. Blue bars - represent the overall frequency of each term in the corpus
-1. Topic-term circlues - $K \times W$ circles whose areas are set to be proportional to the frequencies with which a given term is estimated to have been generated by the topics.
+1. Topic-term circlues - `\(K \times W\)` circles whose areas are set to be proportional to the frequencies with which a given term is estimated to have been generated by the topics.

 To install the necessary packages, run the code below: